Latvia country brief

 Latvia regained its independence from the Soviet Union in August 1991.
 Under the Constitution, the President is elected by members of the unicameral Parliament (Saeima) for a four-year term and has limited powers.
 The President appoints the Prime Minister, approves the Cabinet and may return legislation to the Saeima.
 The Saeima has 100 members, who are elected.
 Latvian President Andris Berzins, a member of the ruling coalition Greens/Farmers Union Party, was elected on 2 June 2011 for a four-year term, commencing 8 July 2011.
 Elections for the Saeima were last held on 17 September 2011.
 Harmony Center (SC) won 31 seats, followed by Zatlers' Reform Party (22), Unity (20), National Alliance (14), and Greens and Farmers Union (ZZS)(13).
 The next parliamentary elections will be held in September 2015.
 Mr Valdis Dombrovskis has been Latvia's Prime Minister since 12 March 2009.

-Latvia joined the WTO in February 2009.
+Latvia joined the World Trade Organization in February 2009.
 In 2002, Latvia was invited to join the EU and NATO and underwent reforms necessary to comply with membership requirements.
 A referendum to join the EU was supported by 73 per cent of Latvian voters.
 Latvia subsequently joined NATO on 2 April 2004 and the EU on 1 May 2004.
+Latvia was invited at the May 2013 Ministerial Council meeting of the Organisation for Economic Co-operation and Development (OECD) to begin the OECD accession process.

 The relationship between Australia and Latvia is underpinned by bilateral agreements covering Trade and Economic Cooperation (1993), Extradition (2005) and Social Security (2011).